kaylakyle/streamilfy-online-video-chat/README.md

 ##  How to setup the project

+# clone the project in your pc

+intialize the project

 # npm i

-cd FRONTEND

-intialize the project

 # run the project